How To Run 5k In 19 Minutes: Complete Guide + Training Plan

 Threshold Workouts

-Threshold workouts are designed to improve your lactate threshold, or the point at which your body is no longer able to clear lactate from the muscles as quickly as it is being produced, so these workouts train your body to handle running faster before hitting anaerobic efforts.
+Threshold workouts are designed to improve your lactate threshold – the point at which your body is no longer able to clear lactate from the muscles as quickly as it is being produced.
+Hence, these workouts train your body to handle running faster before hitting anaerobic efforts.

 Hill Repeats

 Hill sprints build strength, power, and speed.
-They are also a good opportunity to work on your running form, and prepare you for tackling hills during your 5k race.
+These training sessions are also a good opportunity to work on your running form, and prepare you for tackling hills during your 5K race.
 They can also help increase your cadence or turnover.

 A person running uphill.